camunda/camunda-docs/docs/reference/announcements.md

 As of the 8.5 release, the Web Modeler's beta API has been removed.
 The API was deprecated in 8.3 and is no longer available in 8.5.
 Use the [Web Modeler v1 API](/apis-tools/web-modeler-api/index.md) instead.
 For a migration guide, see the [Web Modeler API documentation](/apis-tools/web-modeler-api/index.md#migrating-from-beta-to-v1).

-### Zeebe 8.5.0 breaks serialization of timestamp values in management API
+### Zeebe 8.5.0 breaks serialization of timestamp values in management API (Self-Managed only)

 Zeebe 8.5.0 was released with [a new bug](https://github.com/camunda/zeebe/issues/17347) that breaks serialization of timestamp values in management APIs such as the [backup](/self-managed/operational-guides/backup-restore/backup-and-restore.md) and [cluster scaling API](/self-managed/zeebe-deployment/operations/cluster-scaling.md).
 Timestamps which were previously serialized as ISO8061 strings are now serialized as integer values.